Pseudomonas syringae pv. syringae

 No

-No references found indicating that Brassica oleracea are hosts for this pathogen.
+No references found indicating that Brassica oleracea seed is a pathway.

 Capsicum annuum